 We take seriously the responsibility of protecting our local identity of Umbrian and Tuscan food traditions while exploring international trends and influences.
 We support local farmers and makers of cheese, wine, meat, eggs, flour, and olive oil.
 Whenever possible, we travel no more than 50 kilometers to secure the best and healthiest products available, and source much of our produce from a biologically sound on-site garden.
 An ethical food program is the core of our program, identity, and the health, education, and joy of our Fellows and Guests.

 Our head chef, Romana Ciubini, has worked with Civitella since 1996 and has studied and visited food programs and conferences internationally, including Blue Hill restaurant in New York, the Cordon Bleu, and the American Academy in Rome.
-She has take numerous special courses in pastry making and food preparation.
-Romana is assisted in her vision by Patrizia Caini and Patrizia Corsici in the kitchen and by Maurizio Bastianoni and Ennio Santini in the garden.
+She has taken numerous special courses in pastry making and food preparation.
+Romana is assisted in her vision by Patrizia Caini and Patrizia Corsici in the kitchen and by Leandro Beacci in the garden.

 Romana describes the Civitella table as a ‘seasonal family event with the best of what nature can offer us at that moment.’